When: April 22-27, 2014

 One of the premier birding regions in the ABA area, this pair of barrier islands at times provides an incredible show for migrant songbirds but is also great for more routine coastal species.
-Sites visited may include Port Aransas Jetties, Joan & Scott Holt Paradise Pond, Leonabelle Turnbull Birding Center, Mustang Island State Park, Padre Island National Seashore, and Packery Channel.
+Sites include the Port Aransas Jetties (some walking (~400m) over soft sand), Joan & Scott Holt Paradise Pond, and the Leonabelle Turnbull Birding Center.

 Magnificent Frigatebird, Bottlenose Dolphins, prime warbler species, Least Bittern, White-tailed Hawk, Crested Caracara, Wilson’s Plover, and Reddish Egreat (white morph).

 The ranch lands of Kleberg and Kenedy counties provide an interesting view into a set of old ranches still in operation today.
-These are marked with excellent habitats for birds, and in the course of our visits to these towns we’ll visit a constellation of birding sites that could include Bishop City Park, Santa Gertrudis Creek, Kleberg Grasslands, Kaufer-Hubert Memorial Park, and Mittag’s Pond.
+These are marked with excellent habitats for birds, and in the course of our visits to these towns we’ll visit a constellation of birding sites that could include Kaufer-Hubert Memorial Park, Arana Creek, and should conditions warrant, Santa Gertrudis Creek and the Kleberg Grasslands.

-Groove-billed Ani, Pyrrhuloxia, Olive Sparrow, Long-billed Thrasher, Painted Bunting, Couch’s Kingbird, Harris’s Hawk, Crested Caracara, Green Jay, Tropical Parula, Common Ground-Dove, Golden-fronted & Ladder-backed Woodpeckers, Scissor-tailed Flycatcher, Black-crested Titmouse, and shorebirds.
+Groove-billed Ani, Pyrrhuloxia, Olive Sparrow, Long-billed Thrasher, Painted Bunting, Couch’s Kingbird, Harris’s Hawk, Crested Caracara, Green Jay, Tropical Parula, Common Ground-Dove, Golden-fronted & Ladder-backed Woodpeckers, Scissor-tailed Flycatcher, Black-crested Titmouse, Botteri’s Sparrow, and shorebirds.

 Mottled Duck, Least Grebe, Roseate Spoonbill, White-tailed Kite, Wilson’s Plover, Sandwich Tern, Greater Roadrunner, and Cassin’s Sparrow.